Matthew-Pidlysny/Empirinometry/README.md

 '![ News Articles ]!'

+== 2025-04-14 10:47 EST ==

+Just a small note.  |Varia| is NOT Frequency, though it can distribute the same knowledge, it ceases to be |Varia| and becomes something else, I'll let you all describe it for yourselves.
+When you want to understand Frequency in tandem with |Varia|, keep in mind what you're working with.
+Remember, failsums are illegal in Empirinometry, even though I give examples I make note that even some of my formula's develop failsums as worded.
+You will have to do your work to provide REAL data, and that means understanding what YOU YOURSELF mean about Frequency when measured.

 == 2025-04-13 17:12 EST ==

 Make way for the good, is what I say!
 Somehow, I feel in my heart people are cloning for the right